metamn/react/content/blog/on-state/index.md

 ![Proactive](proactive.png)

-In proactive programming a component directly modifies the state of another component &mdash; and the passive component doesn't even know about it.
-In fact, the passive component has no state at all.
-Strictly, it has state, but it doesn't need to know about, it is not responsible for it.
-State in this context really doesn't matter.
+In proactive programming a component directly calls public methods of other components &mdash; and the passive components are not aware of these calls.
+They do no accounting for what is happening inside &mdash; they have no state.

+The caller component is responsible to interpret the results of the call.
+The passive component has one single responsibility: make available the methods.

-### Reactive programming &mdash; Yes!
-State!
+### Reactive programming &mdash; With state

 ![Reactive](reactive.png)

 In reactive programming everything is different.
 Each component owns its own state and modifies it on request.
 No component can directly modify the state of another component.
+A component has to ask another component to perform an operation then wait for the results &mdash; that's all.

 This kind of isolation brings greater composability &mdash; essential to build large systems like complex, interactive user interfaces.